furrer-lab/abn/README.md

 ABN models are a graphical representation of (Bayesian) multivariate regression.
 This form of statistical analysis enables the prediction of multiple outcomes from a given set of predictors while simultaneously accounting for the relationships between these outcomes.

-In other words, additive Bayesian network models extend the concept of generalised linear models (GLMs), which are typically used to predict a single outcome, to scenarios with multiple dependent variables.
+In other words, additive Bayesian network models extend the concept of generalized linear models (GLMs), which are typically used to predict a single outcome, to scenarios with multiple dependent variables.
 This makes them a powerful tool for understanding complex, multivariate datasets.

 ## The term Bayesian network is interpreted differently across various fields.